-To be prepared for test administration, the test administrator must access the TIP (Testlet Information Page) for each testlet.
+To be prepared for test administration, the test administrator must access the TIP (Testlet Information Page) for each testlet before beginning the test session.

-TIPs provide test administrators with information specific to each testlet.
-Test administrators receive a TIP after each testlet is assigned to a student.
-Review the TIP before beginning the student's assessment.
-Once the testlet has been administered, the TIP for it is no longer available.
+Test administrators can find specific information for each testlet in its TIP.
+Test administrators access the TIP by selecting the icon after a testlet is assigned to a student.
+Test administrators must review the TIP before beginning the student's assessment.
+After the testlet has been delivered to the student, the TIP is no longer available.
+If a TIP was printed, it must be securely destroyed.
+Sample TIPs are available for all three subjects in teacher-administered, computer-delivered, and braille.